'We Need Interdisciplinary Collaboration to Solve Tough Problems'

-In emergency care, we collaborate with multiple different specialities because we realize that it is imporssible to master all aspects in medicine.
+In emergency care, we collaborate with multiple different specialties because we realize that it is impossible to master all aspects in medicine.
 This spirit of collaboration allows for more effective care.
 Without it, emergency care wouldn't work.

 What is the biggest takeaway from an event like Hack/ED?